 — Elements Massage (@ElementsMassage) November 3, 2016

-Eucalyptus Essential Oil For Beards Explained
+Eucalyptus Oil For Beards Explained

-After the time has elapsed, you can pat your beard dry with a towel or (depending on how the hair feels) even leave it in and go on with your day.
-Also remember to comb your beard daily.
-This helps keep it neat and clean, as well as stimulating healthy growth by slowing any knots, clumps or tangling that may form over time.
+After the time has elapsed, you can pat your beard dry with a towel.
+Or (depending on how the hair feels), you can even leave it in and go on with your day.
+Also, remember to comb your beard daily.
+This helps keep it neat and clean.
+It also stimulates healthy growth by slowing any knots, clumps, or tangling that may form over time.

 Is Eucalyptus Essential Oil Safe For Dogs?

-The eucalyptus oil will also prevent any sores or wounds that your pet may have experienced due to flea bites and the antiseptic qualities will also help to remove any eggs that may have been laid during the infection.
-It is important to note that eucalyptus oil is not recommended for oral ingestion (for your pets) and should not be used on cats as they have a much more sensitive skin type to that of dogs and may be irritated by the oil.
+The eucalyptus oil will also prevent any sores or wounds that your pet may have experienced due to flea bites.
+And the antiseptic qualities will also help to remove any eggs that may have been laid during the infection.
+It is important to note that you should not use eucalyptus oil for oral ingestion (for your pets).
+You should also not use it on cats.
+They have a much more sensitive skin type to that of dogs and the oil may irritate their skin.

 I think it is easy to see why eucalyptus oil is so important to have in your home at all times!
 Literally everyone in your family can use it for a variety of things.
 Additionally, it’s definitely a cost-effective treatment for colds, the flu, or any fevers that you or your family might experience during those wintry months or around flu season.